Bomber (video game): Development

 Bomber, also known by the full title of Bomber 3: Flak Alley, was developed by Inline Design using HyperCard as a software environment.
 Darryl Peck had started Inline Design with an old friend, intending the company to be a design firm for furniture and yachts.
 When he found out that a friend of his partner was finishing Bomber and intended to post it as sharewere, Peck says "I convinced him to let me publish it by saying that if we sold 5,000 copies we would have about $100,000 in return.
 He bought the proposal and off we went.
 Rather than start a new company, I used the Inline Design name we had already registered."
 Before long, Inline Design had sold over 10,000 copies of Bomber.
 Bomber was Inline Design's biggest selling title in 1991 but Inline Design decided to discontinue selling the game that year because Peck was a pacifist and he felt the game promoted violence; he wanted his business to succeed by publishing "entertaining, challenging, non-violent games."

 Re-release

 The game, titled Bomber 3, would be digitally rereleased by MicroProse for Windows 7 onwards on Steam in early 2020's.
+It was officially rereleased on Steam in January 23, 2024.
+However by then, the Steam client dropped support for a few older Windows operating systems before Windows 10.